EARnagram/lessons/sec1/derry_dog_html_lab/README.md

 - a `<head>`
 - the necessary metadata for the head: `meta` tags, `title`, etc.
-- a `<body>` with well-structured content
+- a `<body>` with well-structured content, including semantic HTML tags

 #### HTML Content

-For your HTML content, you must:
+For your HTML content, you must have:

 - A page title with a top heading (e.g. Bobo the Bloodhound), and a secondary heading (e.g. Pure Bred, Well-fed and Looking for Love)
 - Images and at least one link
 - Two lists
   - Attributes of your pup
   - Attributes of what your pup is looking for
 - Explain a perfect date in at least two paragraphs
 - Emphasize deal breakers!
-- Use comments to divide the sections to assist your neighbor (e.g. `<!-- Deal Breakers -->`)
+- Use comments to divide the sections to assist your neighbor (e.g.
+  `<!-- Deal Breakers -->`)

 #### CSS